msmapricot/erefdoc/docs/implementation.md

 navbar containing links to the Eref features available to users in the role.
 The ASP.NET Identity system ensures that a user in a specified role cannot visit any pages outside of those allowed to users in that role.

+The source code is the ultimate reference for the implementation.

 ## The Superadmin
 Eref defines a pre-registered superadmin user who has privileges to